RickCarlino/naivechain-ts/README.md

 # Naivechain TS - Typescript port of Naivechain

+### What Is This?

+I (Rick Carlino) have ported @lhartikk's [Naivechain](https://github.com/lhartikk/naivechain) project to Typescript.

+Naivechain is an easy-to-understand blockchain in 200 lines of code.
+Porting it to Typescript (IMHO) makes it even easier to understand.
+All credit for this great work goes to the [original author](https://github.com/lhartikk).

+### What's Different in This Fork?

+ * Ported `main.js` to Typescript as `main.ts`.
+ * Moved non-init functions into `naivechain.ts`.
+ * Added a test command: `npm run test`.

+---

 ### Motivation

 All the current implementations of blockchains are tightly coupled with the larger context and problems they (e.g. Bitcoin or Ethereum) are trying to solve.
 This makes understanding blockchains a necessarily harder task, than it must be.
 Especially source-code-wisely.
 This project is an attempt to provide as concise and simple implementation of a blockchain as possible.